vaiva2/lille-templeventy/README.md

 * Ctrl + F and update name from "lille-templeventy"
 * Connect DNS spaghetti to Neocities and wherever your custom domain is
 * Before building, go to the 11ty config file and choose which output you prefer, depending on where you're hosting
-* If not hosting with github pages, delete existing CNAME file and any index.html automatically generated at root
+* If not hosting with github pages, delete existing the (1) CNAME file and (2) additional index.html generated at root
 * Github action to automatically deploy to Neocities upon updating:
   * Add Neocities API token into repo secrets
   * Create ```.github / workflows / deploy-to-neocities.yml``` at project root